pl853/Advanced-Databases-Guide/README.md

    Are attributes that don't have to be or are not unique.
 Ex. the speed of a starship.
 Multiple starships can have te same speed.

 Relational model </br>
-A model halfway between a conceptual model and the physical model, it contains an abstraction of physical elements
+A model halfway between a conceptual model and the physical model, it contains an abstraction of physical elements.
  - Relation </br>
    In a relational model a relation is a collection of tuples (an element of a tuple is in this case an attribute of an entity) Ex. (id:3,firstname:"pieter",lastname:"lems").
  - Keys </br>